o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images/create-a-terrain-ready-level.md

     {{< image-width src="/images/learning-guide/tutorials/environments/terrain-from-images/add-sky-atmosphere.png" alt="Add the Sky Atmosphere component." >}}

-At this point, the level should appear empty except for a blue sky.
+You now have an empty level except for a sun and blue sky.

 {{< image-width src="/images/learning-guide/tutorials/environments/terrain-from-images/terrain-empty-level.png" alt="Illustration of the new empty level with the sky component configured." >}}